105 Street, Edmonton: Walterdale Hill

 Walterdale Hill functions as the northbound one-way pair of 109 Street, which is southbound one-way between 97 Avenue and Saskatchewan Drive, crossing the North Saskatchewan River via the High Level Bridge.
 It descends the North Saskatchewan River valley from the 109 Street / Saskatchewan Drive intersection and joins Queen Elizabeth Park Road at the valley floor, continuing as 105 Street.
 The roadway gets its name from John Walter, early pioneer and settler in Fort Edmonton.

 105 Street

 105 Street begins at the Queen Elizabeth Park Road / Walterdale Hill intersection and crosses the North Saskatchewan along the Walterdale Bridge, adjacent to the former Walterdale Bridge.
 105 Street begins to climb out the valley, entering downtown Edmonton.
 At 100 Avenue, it becomes a two-way street, crossing Jasper Avenue and 104 Avenue, and continues north past the eastern edge of MacEwan University.
-At 105 Avenue, the Metro Line of the Edmonton LRT enters the centre of the roadway adjacent to MacEwan station and travels north to 107 Avenue.
+At 105 Avenue, the Metro Line of the Edmonton LRT system enters the centre of the roadway adjacent to MacEwan station and travels north to 107 Avenue.
 105 Street used to continue north as a residential street, but the roadway was removed to make way for the LRT railway.